sapphonie/StAC-tf2/README.md

 - fake eye angle violations
 *(logs detections to admins / STV, bans on `stac_max_fakeang_detections` detections, defaults to 10)*
+- cmdnum spikes - used for lmaobox NoRecoil and other shenanigans *(logs detections to admins / STV, bans on `stac_max_cmdnum_detections` detections, defaults to 25)*
 - interp/lerp abuse (some detection methods only available on default tickrate servers) *(kick if outside of values you set with `stac_min_interp_ms` and `stac_max_interp_ms`)*
 - clients using turn binds (can severely fuck up hitboxes) *(kick if `stac_max_allowed_turn_secs` is set to a value <= 0)*
-- cmdrate pingmasking if cvar has nonnumerical chars) *(kick if `stac_kick_for_pingmasking` is set to 1, default 0)*
 - newlines in chat messages
 *(ban)*
 - NoLerp cheats
 *(ban)*
-- fov abuse > 90
+- fov abuse > 90 || < 20
 *(fixes most cases, bans on blatant cvar changing)*
 - SOME third person cheats on clients
 *(fixes some cases)*
 - certain fake item schema violations - i.e. "ben cat hats" (cheat that ~~can unequip~~ used to unequip other people's hats) *(ban)*

-- illegal characters in name
-*(ban)*
+## Where'd the "Illegal Characters In Name" ban method go?
+Long story short: it was subject to false positives.
+I thought steam sanitized names, but it appears to only do so in the friends ui name change section, and NOT on the steamcommunity.com website.
+Any bans that have been recorded with this ban method __should be removed__.

 ### Backtrack Fix by J_Tanz
 This repo includes the latest version of J_Tanzanite's (author of another popular anticheat, [LilAC](https://github.com/J-Tanzanite/Little-Anti-Cheat)) Backtrack Patch, available [here](https://github.com/J-Tanzanite/Backtrack-Patch).
 It is enabled by default, but to disable it, set `stac_optimize_cvars` to `0` and `jay_backtrack_enable` to `0`.

+### FixPingMasking by me
+Instead of kicking clients who may be accidentally or purposefully pingmasking, I wrote a plugin to patch it and force clients to properly use the server specified cmdrate.
+This plugin is entirely optional, but is available in this repo as "fixpingmasking.smx".

 ### Attempted nospread fix
 This plugin currently reseeds the hl2 random seed at each map / tournament start and every 15 minutes to attempt to prevent possible nospread exploits by cheats guessing the server seed.
-This appears to work at least on NCC but I have not bothered to test it with other cheats.
+This appears to work at least on NCC, but not lmaobox.
+Lmaobox is detected with cmdnum spikes, however.

 ### Installation & Configuration
 1) download latest version from [here](https://github.com/sapphonie/StAC-tf2/raw/master/plugins/stac.smx) to your `/tf/addons/sourcemod/plugins` folder